zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 to change the texture of the water planters and water pots.
 The files themselves should be in the mod's `assets` folder for easy reference.

+### For C# mods

+You can set a `HoeDirt` to only aquatic/amphibious crops by adding `selph.CustomTapperFramework.IsWater` key to its `modData` dictionary.
+Add `selph.CustomTapperFramework.IsAmphibious` to allow both aquatic and regular crops to grow in it.

 ## Custom Planting Pots

 NOTE: This feature is beta only.